TARZAN AND THE HUNTRESS

 the Wanderling

-On the third page of ZEN ENLIGHTENMENT: The Path Unfolds, discussing my early childhood interest in human powered flight, I tell how my older brother loved to build model airplanes and continued to build bigger and better models until eventually he was constructing huge gas engine powered remote control six-foot wingspan B-24 Liberators.
+On the third page of ZEN ENLIGHTENMENT: The Path Unfolds, discussing Cheetah's use of Boy's glider and my early childhood interest in human powered flight, I tell how my older brother loved to build model airplanes and continued to build bigger and better models until eventually he was constructing and flying huge gas engine powered remote control six-foot wingspan B-24 Liberators.
 He was also the apple of my father's eye.
-My Uncle, noticing the situation, decided I too could impress my dad, only through art.
-I then go on to say:
+My Uncle, noticing the situation, decided I too could impress my dad with airplanes and flight, only through art.

-After seeing that scene I HAD to build and fly my own glider.
-Under my uncle's guidence and a seemingly unlimited supply of money provided through the graciousness of my Stepmother, I researched and studied everything I could find on Leonardo and his flying machines.
-Then, gathering all the info we put about building our own machine by combining our 1948 ideas with Leonardo's fifteenth century ideas and Otto Lilienthal's 1894 ideas of some four-hundred years later.
+Combining that almost uncontrolled interest in human powered flight after seeing the glider scene in Tarzan and the Huntress together with a near obsession of the artist Leonardo Da Vinci, under my uncle's guidance and a seemingly unlimited supply of money provided through the graciousness of my Stepmother, I researched and studied everything I could find on Leonardo and his flying machines.[1]
+My uncle and I read magazine articles, scoured used books stores, went to libraries, talked to professors, and even obtained what initially became our working 'bible,' a copy of The Mechanical Investigations of Leonardo da Vinci written by Ivor B. Hart and published in 1925.
+Then, gathering all the info, we put about building our own machine by combining our 1948 ideas with Leonardo's fifteenth century ideas and Otto Lilienthal's 1895 ideas of some four-hundred years later.

-My uncle drew a lifesize outline of the craft on the floor of the studio and from that the machine grew into an over fifteen-foot wingspan glider capable of supporting a man like Lilienthal's, or a ten year old boy like myself, in flight.
+From a whole series of drawings, notes, and blueprints --- conveniently made for us through the generosity of a friend of my godfather in the construction business --- my uncle drew a lifesize outline of the craft on the floor of the studio and from that the machine grew into a twenty-two foot wingspan glider capable of supporting a man like Lilienthal's, or a ten year old boy like myself, in flight.[2]
 I am not sure what his exact plan for the machine was, but one day without my uncle's knowledge a friend of mine and I hauled it out of the studio and up to the top of the second story apartments across the compound, and hanging on for dear life, launched it.
 The following paragraph, again from page three of ZEN ENLIGHTENMENT: The Path Unfolds, I describe the results of that attempt:

 "Initially the flight played out fairly well, picking up wind under the wings and maintaining the same two-story height advantage for some distance.
 Halfway across busy Arlington Street though, the craft began slowing and losing forward momentum.
 It began dropping altitude rapidly, eventually crashing into the porch and partway through the front windows of the house across the way.
 Other than a few bruises and a wrecked machine, nothing was broken, although as it turned out, my dad wasn't nearly as proud of me as intended.
 I never forgot the thrill of that flight and carried that thrill and Leonardo's dreams into my adulthood."
 [1]

-I was around ten years old or so when I attempted the flight.
 As stated previously, I am not sure what my uncle's exact plan for the machine was, that is, were we building it to actually fly the thing or not, and if so, was I the one that was going to be the solo pilot.
-For me there was no doubt, but, rather than receive a no vote or being stonewalled, I just took it upon myself to haul it up to the top of the roof of the two-story house and launch out across Arlington Street.
+For me there was no doubt, but, rather than receive a no vote or being stonewalled, I just took it upon myself to bypass any obstacles, man made or otherwise.

 This time Hughes talked to me.
 He asked me about building the craft, the flight, and what flying it felt like.
 After a few minutes he headed back toward the car.
 Just as he was getting into the back seat he turned and told me he had wrecked more than one airplane himself, then he said, "Say hi to your mom for me."

-Oddly, by the time of my wayward flight I was already well on my way toward a fascination regarding the ability to fly, flying machines, giant flying creatures, giant feathers, et al, that seemed to dominate in later life.
+Oddly, by the time of my wayward flight so inspired by Boy's glider flight as seen in Tarzan and the Huntress I was already well on my way toward a fascination regarding the ability to fly, flying machines, giant flying creatures, giant feathers, et al, that seemed to dominate in later life.
 My uncle stated many times that he felt the reason for such a fascination, or destiny as he called it, went back to an incident that involved the fly over of a giant airborne object that I witnessed as a young boy.
 The object, of an unknown nature and an unknown origin, was seen by literally thousands of people along the coast of California barely three months into World War II.
-Eventually to be called the Battle of Los Angeles or as I call it the UFO Over L.A., the incident is mostly forgotten now except by maybe myself and through the works of the event's most major chronicler and eyewitness, C. Scott Littleton --- whose critiques of MY eyewitness accounts of are explored in Littleton Vs. The Wanderling.
+Known variously as the UFO Over L.A., The Battle of Los Angeles, etc., etc., or as I call it THE BATTLE OF LOS ANGELES: 1942 UFO, the incident is mostly forgotten now except by maybe myself and through the works of the event's foremost chronicler and other major eyewitness, former college professor C. Scott Littleton, and who, interestingly enough, the two of us have history together.
+To wit:

 BATTLE OF LOS ANGELES, 1942.-- 800 FOOT ZEPPELIN-SIZE UFO